tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 # Hello World
 ```

-and get the same effect.
+And get the same effect.
 Very nice.

 Now I just needed to learn how to use Jekyll to layout a technical blog.